 In general, small to mid sized organizations tend to choose the fully outsourced method.
 In addition to dramatically lowering costs, they benefit from access to technology experts who are in the trenches day after day with similar organizations, and are in the best position to give guidance.

-Larger operations may shift to a co-managed IT environment in order to bolster an overworked team, provide specific services that don't make sense to invest in, or specialty services such as managed cyber security or perhaps the time and talent of a Virtual CIO (vCIO.)
+Larger operations may shift to a co-managed IT environment for several reasons.
+It can help bolster an overworked internal IT department, provide specific services that don't make sense to invest in, or specialty services such as managed cyber security or perhaps the time and talent of a Virtual CIO (vCIO.)

 Let’s take a deeper look at various options for providing IT support to your business.